 Why doesn’t Atlanta get as many deals as New York?
 Which airline offers the best deals from Phoenix?
 How can I snag a deal to Japan from Miami, even if that route rarely goes on sale?

 The number of great flights deals an airport sees isn’t solely a function of that city’s population.
 And even if your home airport doesn’t get as many airfare deals as you’d like, that doesn’t mean you’re out of options.
-Here’s what you need to know—and how you can still score great cheap flight deals no matter where you fly from.
+Here’s what you need to know—and how you can still score great cheap flights no matter where you fly from.

 More competition = more deals